gsanhueza/ArchISOMaker/README.md

 ### Generating the ISO file

 * Run `$ sudo ./build.sh -v`
-* Get the ISO file in the `out` directory of this repository.
+* Get the ISO file in the *parent* directory of this repository.

 ### Updating this repository (and the submodule)